Does the Presidential Election Affect Mortgage Rates?

 The Fed and Mortgage Rates

-The part of a mortgage that gets the most attention is the interest rate.
+The interest rate is the part of a mortgage that gets the most attention.
 A mortgage rate is how lenders are able to assume the risk of lending the principal amount.

 Instead, as part of that monetary policy, the Federal Reserve sets a target for the federal funds rate.
 It uses various open market operations to guide market rates closer to that target.